Here’s Why Some People Are Calling Mister Rogers a Bisexual Icon

 A statement like that would tend to place someone near the middle of the Kinsey Scale.

-As far as bisexual icons go, LGBTQs — and the world — could undoubtedly do much worse than Mister Rogers.
-So score one for the LGBTQ community.
+As far as bisexual icons go, LGBTQ people — and the world — could undoubtedly do much worse than Mister Rogers.
+So score one for us.